Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Yankalilla's median income among taxpayers was $38,976 in financial year 2022.
+The median income among taxpayers in Yankalilla SA2 was $38,976 in financial year 2022.
 The average income stood at $49,451 during the same period.
-These figures compare to Rest of SA's median and average incomes of $46,889 and $56,582 respectively.
-By September 2025, estimates suggest Yankalilla's median income will be approximately $43,977 and the average income around $55,796, based on a Wage Price Index growth of 12.83% since financial year 2022.
-Census data indicates that household, family, and personal incomes in Yankalilla fall between the 6th and 9th percentiles nationally.
-Income distribution shows that 29.1% of individuals earn within the $800 - $1,499 bracket, while the region's leading bracket is $1,500 - $2,999 at 27.5%.
-Despite modest housing costs allowing for 86.7% income retention, total disposable income ranks at just the 10th percentile nationally.
+These figures are lower than those for Rest of SA, which were $46,889 and $56,582 respectively.
+By September 2025, estimates project the median income to be approximately $43,977 and the average income to reach around $55,796, based on a Wage Price Index growth of 12.83% since financial year 2022.
+Census data indicates that incomes in Yankalilla fall between the 6th and 8th percentiles nationally for households, families, and individuals.
+The predominant income cohort spans 29.1% of locals, with 2,017 people earning between $800 and $1,499 annually.
+This is unlike surrounding regions where a higher percentage, 27.5%, falls within the $1,500 to $2,999 range.
+Despite modest housing costs allowing for 86.7% of income to be retained, total disposable income ranks at only the 10th percentile nationally.

 Frequently Asked Questions - Income